websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 # Understanding Module Projects

-Liferay software is developed using [OSGi modules](https://www.osgi.org/developer/what-is-osgi/).
-OSGi modules is a way of developing cohesive software packages that define APIs, provide implementations, and that use concrete implementations to provide functionality to users and other consumers.

-Module packages are private by default.
-The only packages that are published are ones specified via the module's meta data.
-This keeps implementation details hidden from other modules.
-Liferay leverages a component framework called [Declarative Services](https://enroute.osgi.org/FAQ/300-declarative-services.html) that facilitates defining, implementing, and using APis.
-You'll see module components in action later.
-First, look at the simplicity of the module project structure:
+When you write customizations or new applications on Liferay's platform, you implement them using [OSGi modules](https://www.osgi.org/developer/what-is-osgi/).
+OSGi modules are .jar files containing some extra configuration that enables some powerful features:

+* Publishing APIs
+* Resolving API implementations
+* Ensuring version compatibility

+Modules can publish their Java packages to the rest of the installed system by declaring them public in their configuration metadata; otherwise, packages are private by default.
+At runtime, you can use the [Apache Felix Gogo Shell](https://felix.apache.org/documentation/subprojects/apache-felix-gogo.html) to manipulate modules.

+Modules follow a standard project structure:

 ```
 [module project]